- Search The Registry

 *Rebecca J. Cole was born on this date in 1846.
 She was one of the first Black woman physicians in America and was the first Black woman to graduate from the Woman’s Medical College in Pennsylvania.

 Dr. Cole worked with Dr. Elizabeth Blackwell, the first white-American woman physician to receive a medical degree.
 Blackwell assigned Cole to the post of sanitary visitor, a position in which a traveling physician would visit families in their homes in slum neighborhoods and instruct them in family hygiene, prenatal, and infant care.
-Dr. Cole practiced medicine in Columbia, South Carolina for a time and returned to Philadelphia to open an office in the South Philadelphia section of the city.
+Dr. Cole practiced medicine in Columbia, South Carolina and returned to Philadelphia to open an office in the South Philadelphia section of the city.

 In 1873, with assistance from fellow woman physician Charlotte Abbey, Dr. Rebecca Cole started a Women’s Directory Center to provide medical and legal services to destitute women and children in Philadelphia.
 She practiced medicine for fifty years.
 Dr. Rebecca Cole died on August 14, 1922.

 Black Women in America An Historical Encyclopedia